RationalAnimal/vui-ad-hoc-alexa-recognizer/tutorials/six_of_one_half_a_dozen_of_the_other.md

 So what is a text equivalent?
 It's exactly what it sounds like - some text that's equivalent to another text.
 Such text may be bundled into a text equivalents set.
-Then you can specify in your config.json file which one(s) to use to generate your recognizer.json file. vui-ad-hoc-alexa-recognizer comes with two small sets - default.json and misspelings.json.
+Then you can specify in your config.json file which one(s) to use to generate your recognizer.json file. vui-ad-hoc-alexa-recognizer comes with three relatively small sets - default.json, homophones.json, and misspelings.json.
 Default is a tiny (at this time) set designed more as an example than a real set.
+Homophones.json is a set of words that sound the same but aren't spelled the same.
 Misspellings.json is a text equivalent set of common misspelings.
 You can also create your own set and use it.
 Multiple sets can be used together.
 Using these sets is very easy.
 All you have to do is enclose the text you wish to use the sets with in a set of curly brackets with a tilde character.